|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This easy and great-tasting clam chowder cooks in the crockpot in just 4 hours.
 Made with potatoes, milk, bacon (or salt pork), and canned minced clams, our thick and creamy recipe is satisfying and full of flavor.
 Clams are a great source of protein at a relatively low caloric cost, as 100 g has 150 calories but 25 grams of protein (one egg has 6 grams), plus several vitamins and minerals.

 We use bottled clam juice as the cooking liquid, but water or chicken stock may be used instead.
 If you use salted or low-sodium chicken broth, go easy on the salt, taste halfway and once the chowder is done add more if needed.

 This creamy soup is a great lunch or dinner on a cold day, and because it's made in the crockpot, it can be transported easily to potlucks.
 Serve with oyster crackers, saltines, or French bread.

-- 6-8 ounces salt pork or bacon, diced
+- 6 ounces salt pork (or bacon, diced)

-- 3 cups water (use all or part clam juice for best flavor)
+- 3 cups water (low-sodium chicken broth or clam juice)

 - 1/4 teaspoon pepper